Drink and Be (Relatively) Merry

 Atchafalaya Nightclub (210 W. Center Street, Provo)

-Pros: If you prefer a more perennial celebration of Mardi Gras and your hobby is receiving handjobs from fat girls in Kangol hats, Atchafalaya is the place for you.
+Pros: If you prefer a more perennial celebration of Mardi Gras, Atchafalaya is the place for you.
 They also have a weekly karaoke night, which may or may not be entertaining, depending on your tolerance for ironic despair.
 Their signature cocktail is the “Lousiana Fuck-Up,” which actually gets the job done.
 After two of these, you might just gather the courage to go bump and grind on the horse-faced girl with the deluded Sarah Jessica Parker complex.

 Cons: If you have two brain cells to rub together and make a fire, you will despise this place.
 It is the loud, obnoxious hell you always expected was your post-mortem destiny, except without Rasputin and Ed Gein there to keep it interesting.
 Dirty South megahits blare from a host of dirty speakers, making conversation impossible.
 Not that you’d want to converse with any of the bar’s patrons.
 In fact, Atchafalaya’s only real purpose is perhaps to confirm your deep-rooted suspicion that humanity is, in fact, too sick and stupid to survive very much longer.
 Stumble home and prepare for the imminent apocalypse.